 Micah is completing a degree program in mathematics, with a specialization in computational methods for deep learning.
 His current research focuses on learning with robustness constraints in the few-shot setting, and in settings with abundant data but scarce labels.
 Micah previously worked on harmonic analysis and wavelet methods for imaging.

 Ali works on a range of topics related to data security for neural networks and other machine learning systems.
 He is particularly interested in adversarial machine learning, including evasion and poisoning attacks for deep classifiers.
 Before joining the group, Ali complete a PhD in Civil Engineering under the supervision of Ali Haghani, and he is an expert in operations research and transportation systems.

 Zheng completed his PhD in 2019, after which he joined Google.
 His thesis was on optimization and machine learning.
 His focus was on automated and distributing optimization routines for model fitting and data science.

-Soham’s research interests broadly include topics in machine learning and game theory.
-In machine learning, his interests span optimization methods for machine learning problems, distributed algorithms and online learning.
-Soham is co-advised by Dana Nau, and also collaborates with Michele Gelfand for his work on game theoretic models of human behavior and cultural bias.
-Soham has interned at IBM Almaden Research Center and DeepMind.
+Soham completed his PhD in 2018, and joined Google DeepMind in London.
+Soham’s thesis work included topics in machine learning and game theory.
+In machine learning, he worked on optimization methods, distributed algorithms, and online learning.
+Soham was co-advised by Dana Nau, and also collaborated with Michele Gelfand for his work on game theoretic models of human behavior and cultural bias.

+Hao completed his PhD in 2018, and joined Amazon Research.
 Hao’s research interests lie at the intersection of machine learning and systems.
 Specifically, he is interested in designing efficient and scalable machine learning algorithms for high-performance and resource-constrained systems.
-Hao is co-advised by Hanan Samet.
-Before joining UMD, he obtained his master degree from the Chinese Academy of Sciences under the supervision of Prof. Shiguang Shan.
-He has worked for Nervana Systems, NEC Labs America, and Microsoft Research Asia.
+Hao was co-advised by Hanan Samet.